kkhulbe-aws/aperf/README.md

 ### Building from source
 1. Download the source code from the [Releases](https://github.com/aws/APerf/releases) page.
 2. The ARM SPE in-memory profiling tool, hotline, is enabled by default and requires having
     a.
-Kernel drivers for SPE enabled and with appropriate permissions
+Kernel drivers for SPE enabled and with appropriate permissions.
+This is the `arm_spe_pmu` kernel module, enabled with `CONFIG_ARM_SPE_PMU`.
+Only supported on Grv 3/4 *metal* instances.
     b.
 The following development packages *on your build machine*.
 On Debian/Ubuntu systems, you can use
 ```bash
 sudo apt-get install \